Kshitij-Vaidya/Homomorphic_Encryption_For_kNN_On_The_Cloud/README.md

 This repository contains files relevant to the Summer of Code project: Homomorphic Encrpytion for k-NN on the Cloud.
 It contains weekly updates of assignments and the correspoding codes

+The relevant files have been pushed to the master branch with the latest modifications made